marmelroy/PhoneNumberKit/README.md

 import PhoneNumberKit
 ```

 All of your interactions with PhoneNumberKit happen through a PhoneNumberKit object.
 The first step you should take is to allocate one.

-It's up to you to control it's lifecycle and you should dispose of it when you are done interacting with phone numbers.
+It's up to you to control its lifecycle, you should reuse it as necessary and dispose of it when you are done.

 ```swift
 let phoneNumberKit = PhoneNumberKit()
 ```

 To parse a string, initialize a PhoneNumber object and supply the string as the rawNumber.
 The region code is automatically computed but can be overridden if needed.
-A PhoneNumber object will not be created if the number is invalid or if an error occured in the parsing and the function will throw.
+A PhoneNumber object will not be created if the number is invalid or if an error occurred in the parsing and the function will throw.
 ```swift
 do {
     let phoneNumber = try phoneNumberKit.parse("+33 6 89 017383")